Skip to main content

 Factoring Polynomials

-Factoring polynomials is the process of breaking down a polynomial into simpler components, or factors, that when multiplied together give the original polynomial.
-For example, the expression x^2 - 14x + 49 can be factored as (x - 7)(x - 7) or (x - 7)².
-This skill is essential for simplifying rational expressions and identifying restrictions on the variable.
+Factoring polynomials involves rewriting a polynomial as a product of its factors.
+For example, the expression x^2 - 14x + 49 can be factored into (x - 7)(x - 7) or (x - 7)^2.
+This process is essential for simplifying rational expressions and identifying restrictions on the variable.

 Recommended video: